hyperledger/fabric-private-chaincode/fabric/README.md

 ## Run the Auction

-Before you continue here build the main components of Fabric Secure Chaincode by going through the section `Custom chaincode environment docker image` and `Build the chaincode enclave and ledger enclave` in main [README](../README.md)
+Before you continue here build the main components of Fabric Private Chaincode by going through the section `Custom chaincode environment docker image` and `Build the chaincode enclave and ledger enclave` in main [README](../README.md)

 other components, such as the chaincode